-All provisions of all orders and regulations heretofore issued on this same subject that are contrary to or inconsistent with the provisions of this regulation, and specifically \\\\\, are hereby revoked.
-(Added 1971)
+All provisions of all orders and regulations heretofore issue with the provisions of this regulation, and specifically(Added 1971) 2 contrary to or inconsistent

 Section 5.
 Effective Date.

-This regulation shall become effective on \\\\\.
+This regulation shall become effective on

-Given under my hand and the seal of my office in the City of \\\\\ on this \\\\\ day of \\\\\.
+Given under my hand and the seal of my office in the City of on this day of

-Signed \\\\
+Signed

+(Added 1971) (Amended 1973)